 Start by cooking the onion in 2 tbsp olive oil for 3-4 minutes.
-Next add the garlic, cook for an additional 1-2 minutes then add the hamburger meat.
+Next add the garlic, cook for an additional 1-2 minutes then add the ground beef.

-Once the hamburger meat is cooked through add the ground cloves, cinnamon, allspice, oregano and 1/2 tsp black pepper.
+Once the ground beef is cooked through add the ground cloves, cinnamon, allspice, oregano and 1/2 tsp black pepper.

 Next add the tomato paste, red wine, tomatoes and bay leafs.

 It’s about this time the house starts smelling REALLY good!
 Cover and simmer for 20-25 minutes.